zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 You install the Zowe&trade; convenience build by running shell script within a UNIX System Services (USS) shell.

+You can install the Zowe runtime by using one of the following methods:

+- Use the <a href="Installing the Zowe runtime">zowe-install shell script</a>
+- Use the <a href="Install Zowe Runtime with z/OSMF Workflow">z/OSMF workflow</a>

 ## Obtaining and preparing the convenience build

 The Zowe installation file for Zowe z/OS components is distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime.
 For each release, there is a PAX file named `zowe-V.v.p.pax`, where